FdelMazo/grammaticommit/README.rst

 Note that not everything from the 3 sources was taken into account, only an intersection of them.
-For example, while Chris and Tim suggest to capitalize the commit, Linus says to commit all in lowercase, so grammaticommit takes no stance on the matter (specially in this particular case because people tend to capitalize everything, in other cases I tend to take Linus word over the rest).
+For example, while Chris and Tim suggest to capitalize the commit, Linus says to commit all in lowercase, so `grammaticommit` takes no stance on the matter (specially in this particular case because people tend to capitalize everything, in other cases I tend to take Linus word over the rest).

 If you have any other grammar rule that a commit message should follow, backed with good sources, make an issue, and I'll add it.

+PS: This doesn't apply to "Initial Commit" messages.